AarshBatra/biteSizedAQ/README.md

 ## Project 1: Block level satellite derived population weighted air pollution dataset for India from 1998-2022

-- Read more about this project and download proccessed data from [here](https://github.com/AarshBatra/biteSizedAQ/tree/main/1.ind.block.pm2.5.sat.data.processing).
+- Read more about this project and download processed data from [here](https://github.com/AarshBatra/biteSizedAQ/tree/main/1.ind.block.pm2.5.sat.data.processing).
   This folder is present at the root of the repo.